praxis/praxis/reference/global-api-information.md

 ## Path-Based Versioning

-If you want to version your API using request paths, you can set the `version_using` directive to `:path`, and specify a `base_path` that includes a special `:api_version` placeholder that Praxis will fill in as applicable when configuring the routing for your resources.
+If you want to version your API based on request paths, set the `version_using` directive to `:path`, and specify an appropriate `base_path` matcher.
+This `base_path` matcher must include an `:api_version` variable in it (like any other action route) which Praxis will use to extract the exact version string when routing to your resources.

 Below is a basic ApiDefinition that uses path-based versioning, and specifies a `base_path` with the `:api_version` placeholder: